Planning to go down to Laos - Thailand from north Vietnam. Wanted to cross the borders by bus or something (I'm on my own). Any Advices? Thx

 I'd recommend flying into Luang Prabang and then taking a river boat to Vang Vieng and on to Vientiane.
 From there go straight across to Chiang Mai for hilltribe and jungle adventure and then move South to the islands for some beach time to finish off your visit.

 PS.
 Spend as much time in Laos as you can!
-It is magical :) about 8 years agoAnswered by Jess Barker via WorldNomads.com
+It is magical :) over 8 years agoAnswered by Jess Barker via WorldNomads.com

 Hi i have made the Thai - Laos crossing at the friendship bridge 2 North East Thailand.
 The city's at the bridge are Mukdahan (thai side) and Savanakhet (laos) side.
 There is absolutely nothing much too see around both of these rural towns, and the crossing is to far north in Thailand of anything of value to see.

 The only thing that Mukdahan has to offer is a good casino called the Savan Vegas that sits in the middle of a rice field.
 So try another Thai / Laos crossing but i cant suggest one just not the above places, maybe Nong Khai / Vientiane crossing.

 If you need an Asian hotel i find this place has some good deals going www.ihotelthai.com over 8 years agoAnswered by Tina Moore via WorldNomads.com

 Thx a lot guys!!!
 But my question was more about the border between north Vietnam and Laos ;)...
 That worries me a bit.

 But hei...
 Good advices thx... @Tina: I think I'll do the same border crossing you did and then make my way down to Thai over 8 years ago

 I flew hanoi - Louangphrabang, it's one hour and around 80usd for a flight or a 24hr epic in a bus on shocking roads!
 I'm not averse to adventure infact I love it but after countless dodgy bus journeys throughout se Asia the plane won through in this case.
 Enjoy your trip and happy roaming!!